-- CO1.
-Explain the basic concepts of Abstract Data Types, Linear and Non Linear Data structures. - CO2.
-Calculate the performance of the different algorithms in terms of time and space. - CO3.
-Write programs in C for different data structures like stacks, queues, linked lists(singly and doubly). - CO4.
-Select appropriate data structure for a given problem. - CO5.
-Write C programs for various searching algorithms, sorting algorithms and non-linear data structures such as trees and graphs.

-Write a C program for polynomial addition using linked lists

-Write a C program that uses functions to perform the following:

-- i.
-Create circularly linked lists - ii.
-Delete a given integer from the above linked list. - iii.
-Display the contents of the above list after deletion.

-Write a C program that uses functions to perform the following:

-- i.
-Create a doubly linked list of integers. - ii.
-Delete a given integer from the above doubly linked list. - iii.
-Display the contents of the above list after deletion.

-Write C programs to implement a Stack and Queue ADT using singly linked list.

-Write a C program to implement the following by using stack

-i.
-Towers of Hanoi.
+- Explain the basic concepts of Abstract Data Types, Linear and Non Linear Data CO1. structures. - CO2.
+Calculate the performance of the different algorithms in terms of time and space. - Write programs in C for different data structures like stacks, queues, linked CO3. lists(singly and doubly). - Select appropriate data structure for a given problem.
+CO4. - Write C programs for various searching algorithms, sorting algorithms and non-CO5. linear data structures such as trees and graphs. - 1.
+Write a C program for polynomial addition using linked lists - 2.
+Write a C program that uses functions to perform the following: - a.
+Create circularly linked lists - b.
+Delete a given integer from the above linked list. - c.
+Display the contents of the above list after deletion. - 3.
+Write a C program that uses functions to perform the following: - a.
+Create a doubly linked list of integers. - b.
+Delete a given integer from the above doubly linked list. - c.
+Display the contents of the above list after deletion - 4.
+Write C programs to implement a Stack and Queue ADT using singly linked list. - 5.
+Write a C program to implement the following by using stack - a.
+Towers of Hanoi. - b.
+Parenthesis Checker - 6.
+Write a C program to implement Circular Queue - 7.

-ii.
-Parenthesis Checker

-Write a C program to implement Circular Queue

 Write C programs to implement a double ended queue ADT using linked list.

-Write a C program that uses functions to perform the following:

-- i.
-Create a binary search tree of integers. - ii.
-Traverse the above Binary search tree in in-order, pre-order, post-order.

-Write C programs for implementing the following sorting methods to arrange a list of integers in ascending order:

-- i.
-Merge Sort - ii.
-Heap Sort

-Write C programs for implementing the following sorting methods to arrange a list of integers in ascending order:

-- i.
-Radix Sort - ii.
-Binary insertion sort

-Write a C program to perform the following operation:

-- i.
-Insertion into a B-tree. - ii.
-Searching a B-Tree

-Write C programs for implementing the following graph traversal algorithms:

-- i.
-Depth first traversal - ii.
-Breadth first traversal

-Write a C program to implement all the functions of a dictionary (ADT) using hashing
+- 8. Write a C program that uses functions to perform the following: - a.
+Create a binary search tree of integers. - b.
+Traverse the above Binary search tree in in-order, pre-order, post-order. - 9.
+Write C programs for implementing the following sorting methods to arrange a list of integers in ascending order: - a.
+Merge Sort - b.
+Heap Sort - 10.
+Write C programs for implementing the following sorting methods to arrange a list of integers in ascending order: - a.
+Radix Sort - b.
+Binary insertion sort - 11.
+Write a C program to perform the following operation: - a.
+Insertion into a B-tree. - b.
+Searching a B-Tree - 12.
+Write C programs for implementing the following graph traversal algorithms: - a.
+Depth first traversal - b.
+Breadth first traversal - 13.
+Write a C program to implement all the functions of a dictionary (ADT) using hashing - 14.
 Write a C program for pattern matching algorithm (KMP).